meetmakwana19/my-dsa/L43_4_Pillars_of_OOPS/0_Notes.md

 1. We know before execution that things are existing in which which forms
 2. Two Types
-   1. Function overloading - Making multiple functions with same name with help of passing different number of parameters for each overloaded function with same name.
+   1. `**Function overloading**` - Making multiple functions with same name with help of passing different number/types of parameters for each overloaded function with same name.
       1. Cannot overload functions by changing it's return type like `void func()` and `int func()` cannot be overloading in the same class
-   2. Operator overloading - Using same operator for multiple purposes.
+   2. `**Operator overloading**` - Using same operator for multiple purposes.
       1. Cannot overload these four `::`, `.*`, `.`, `?:` operators
       2. Check this https://www.codingninjas.com/codestudio/guided-paths/basics-of-c/content/118817/offering/1382250 for the list of operators which can be operated
       3. `+` is a binary operator as a + b happens with the help of 2 operands.